• Skip to primary navigation

 close up of a slice of egg casserole

 I hope you enjoy this meat, egg, and cheese breakfast casserole dish.
-And if you try it, I would love it if you left a star rating and comment below.
+If you try this Amish recipe, I would love it if you left a star rating and comment below.
+Thank you!

 9x13" pan of breakfast casserole and one slice on a plate, brown towel and two brown eggs on the side